 Type of Bell Peppers

-Can Cats Feed on Yellow Bell Peppers?
+Can Cats Eat Yellow Bell Peppers?

-There are different types of bell peppers, with the red, yellow and orange bell peppers being the ripe forms of different green peppers.
+There are different types of bell peppers, with the red, yellow, and orange bell peppers being the ripe forms of different green peppers.
 From a nutritional perspective, the macronutrient and fiber content won’t differ much.
 According to the USDA, yellow and red bell peppers have a fairly similar vitamin C content, while green bell peppers have less.

 If your cat likes tasting a yellow bell pepper, feel free to provide them with a little bit, but the consumption should be in strict moderation.

-Can Cats Feed on Red Bell Peppers?
+Can Cats Eat Red Bell Peppers?

 It’s impossible to tell if cats have a preference when it comes to different bell peppers.
 We would guess not.
 Red bell peppers may be sweeter and a lot more flavorful than their yellow siblings, but cats lack a sweet taste receptor, so they won’t be able to tell the difference.
 Also, the red bell peppers are richer in vitamin C and beta carotene than the yellow ones.